 "They don't love me Conor."

 No, they do not love him.
 They use Ray Donovan because he has skills they just don't possess.
 The clients do marvel over him somewhat, but they still see him as a misfit and a gauche, low-class, more-primate-than-human errand boy.
-The dark desires found in the dark souls of the clients contain remnants of wanting to be like Ray Donovan.
-He understand this.
-Ray Donovan also understand that not so deeply buried in their souls is the fact they look down on him.
+The dark desires found in the clients' dark souls contain remnants of wanting to be like Ray Donovan.
+He understands this.
+Ray Donovan also understands that not so deeply buried in their souls is the fact they look down on him.

-To Ray, he is never able to understand why people who have so much privilege find themselves in so much ridiculous trouble.
+To Ray, he can never understand why people who have so much privilege find themselves in so much ridiculous trouble.
 Or perhaps he really does understand.
-Their privilege and isolated existence leads them to believe they are not limited by the boundaries of mere mortals.
+Their privilege and isolated existence leads them to believe the boundaries of mere mortals do not limit them.
 So they push and push until the Rubicon is crossed and they have gone to far.
-The time has come to face the same consequences the plebeians normally do.
+The time has come to face the same consequences the plebeians do.

 Unlike Roman plebeians, these persons have money to hide their sins.
 So they call only the marginally-evolved ape Ray Donovan to fix their messes.

-The external loathing direct towards Ray Donovan is met by the internal self-loathing Ray Donovan feels about himself.
+The internal self-loathing Ray Donovan meets the external loathing direct towards Ray Donovan feels about himself.
 He is trapped in this awful world and does not want to see his son dragged into the void.
-Ray does know, in his heart, there is only so much he can do to keep his son off the criminal path.
+Ray does know that there is only so much he can do to keep his son off the criminal path in his heart.
 Eventually, Conor will make his own choice and, if the choice is the wrong one, Ray does share the blame.

 And not knowing what path Conor eventually takes surely tortures the paternal side of Ray Donovan to a vicious degree.
-A life of crime is a life of crime - all that is connected to the life is dragged into the mire.
+A life of crime is a life of crime - everything connected to "the life" is dragged into the mire.

 Ray Donovan knows that is one eternal truth that can never be fixed.